noamshochat/kiduride/README.md

-# KidoRide - Car Pool Coordination Platform
+# KiduRide - Car Pool Coordination Platform

 A web and mobile responsive application for drivers and parents to coordinate rides for children.
 Built with Next.js 14, TypeScript, TailwindCSS, and shadcn/ui components.